Building a Pathway to

 - Aspiring players watching the professional game of tennis rarely if ever see disputes erupt into the physical violence common in many team sports.
 Thus young tennis players tend to develop a higher degree of civility and self-control than many other young athletes.

-Is tennis involvement a magic bullet for young urban kids?
+Is tennis involvement a magic bullet to ensure students thrive?
 Unfortunately not.
 But, in combination with academic and life skills tutoring, we observe a substantial, sustainable impact on our program participants.
-Tenacity promotes tennis for urban youth because tennis promotes tenacity– a measured, responsible form of tenacity which can be instrumental to kids throughout their personal and professional development.
+Tenacity promotes tennis for youth because tennis promotes tenacity– a measured, responsible form of tenacity which can be instrumental to kids throughout their personal and professional development.

 Tenacity believes that the literacy and tennis skills that our young people learn in our programs are much more valuable when coupled with the life skills necessary to be successful students and citizens.
 Our focus revolves around helping students build the capacity to understand themselves and others.
 We expect that by the time our students enter high school, they are equipped with tools such as empathy, respect, responsibility, and teamwork.